Women in Antarctica: Further exploration and science

 Women scientists first began researching Antarctica from ships.
 The first woman scientist, Maria V. Klenova of the Soviet Union, worked on the ships Ob and Lena just off the Antarctic coastline in 1955 to 1956.
 Klenova's work helped create the first Antarctic atlas.
 Women served on Soviet Union ships going to Antarctica after 1963.
-The first women to visit a US station and the first to fly to Antarctica were Pat Hepinstall and Ruth Kelley, Pan Am flight attendants, who spent four hours on the ground at the McMurdo Station on 15 October 1957.
+The first women to visit a US station and the first to fly to Antarctica were Pat Hepinstall and Ruth Kelley, Pan Am flight attendants who spent four hours on the ground at the McMurdo Station on 15 October 1957.

 Often women going to Antarctica had to be approved in both official and unofficial ways.
-An early candidate for becoming one of the first women scientists to go to Antarctica was geologist Dawn Rodley, who had been approved of not only by the expedition sponsor, Colin Bull, but also by the wives of the male team-members.
+An early candidate for becoming one of the first women scientists to go to Antarctica was geologist Dawn Rodley.
+She had been approved of not only by the expedition sponsor, Colin Bull, but also by the wives of the male team-members.
 Rodley was set to go in 1958, but the United States Navy, who were in charge of Operation Deep Freeze, refused to take her to Antarctica.

-The Navy decided that sending a four-woman team would be acceptable, and Bull began to build a team including Lois Jones, Kay Lindsay, Eileen McSaveney and Terry Tickhill.
+The Navy decided that sending a four-woman team would be acceptable and Bull began to build a team including Lois Jones, Kay Lindsay, Eileen McSaveney and Terry Tickhill.
 These four women were part of the group who became the first women to visit the South Pole.
 Jones's team worked mainly in Wright Valley.
 After their return, Bull found that several of his male friends resented the addition of women and even called him a "traitor".

 The first United States all-female team was led by Jones in 1969.
-Her team, which included the first women to set foot on the South Pole, were used by the navy as a publicity stunt, "paraded around" and called "Powderpuff explorers".
+Her team, which included the first women to set foot on the South Pole, were used by the navy as a publicity stunt.
+They were "paraded around" and called "Powderpuff explorers".
 The first United States woman to step into the Antarctic interior in 1970 was engineer Irene C Peden, who also faced various barriers to her working on the continent.
-Peden describes how a "mythology had been created about the women who'd gone to the coast – that they had been a problem," and that since they had not published their work within the year, they were "heavily criticized."
+Peden described how a "mythology had been created about the women who'd gone to the coast – that they had been a problem," and that since they had not published their work within the year, they were "heavily criticized."
 Men in the Navy in charge of approving her trip to Antarctica were "dragging their feet", citing that there were not women's bathrooms available and that without another female companion, she would not be allowed to go.
 The admiral in charge of transportation to Antarctica suggested that Peden was trying to go there for adventure, or to find a husband, rather than for her research.
 Despite her setbacks, including not receiving critical equipment in Antarctica, Peden's research on the continent was successful.